 If water is actively escaping from a pipe, fixture, or appliance, your first physical action should be to shut it off at the source.
 For a leaking toilet or sink, the shutoff valve is usually located directly behind or beneath the fixture and can be turned clockwise by hand to stop the flow.
 This is the fastest way to limit localized flooding before it spreads to surrounding areas.

 If you cannot find a fixture-level shutoff or the problem is more widespread, go straight to your home’s main water shutoff valve.
-In Michigan homes, this is typically located in the basement near where the main line enters the house.
-Turning off the main valve stops water flow throughout the entire property and buys you critical time while you contact a plumber.
+This is typically located in the basement near where the main line enters the house.
+Turning off the main valve stops water flow throughout the entire property and buys you critical time while you contact an emergency plumber.

 Every adult in your household should know where the main shutoff valve is located and how to operate it before an emergency happens.
 If you are not sure where yours is, take five minutes today to find it and confirm it turns freely.
 A valve that has not been used in years can seize, and that is not a problem you want to discover mid-flood.